Building CI/CD pipeline with GitHub Actions

 Verify token permissions

-- Ensure required commands are in ACL
+- Ensure required commands are in the token’s Allowed commands

 - Check token expiration